ElesCloud/ESCDocuments/HANDBOOK.md

    - You are encouraged to tint these LEDs in "Epsilon Blue" (hex code #8fdaff) or any color of your choosing.
    - These parts are the ONLY parts that have NO restrictions.
 2. Most of the rest of the combat armor is in shades of gray with specific trim colors.
    - Some parts of newer armor and accessories, like the Mk.2/Senior Contracted upper leg plates, has sections that are not LEDs/glowy bits, but are designed to be recolored.
 These non-glowing recolorable areas are treated like the non-modifiable armor trim on the default set.
-That means that the following colors or combinations are **reserved** for their appropriate rank brackets:
+That means that the following colors or combinations are **reserved** for their appropriate rank brackets and unlocks
      - Red - NCO
      - Gold - Officer
      - White/gold - Command
+     - Purple
+     - Bounty Hunter Camo
 3. The only other acceptable tint adjustment is to slightly darken the overall color of the armor set with shade of gray.
 This tint should be subtle.
 If it is too obvious and makes the wearer stand out in comparison to others, it is considered unacceptable.

 | ![infograph chest](https://github.com/ElesCloud/ESCDocuments/blob/main/infograph%20chest.png) |